+a.
 Before the Exam

-- Make sure all books, notes, cell phones, and calculator covers are put away in backpacks on the floor - Hats with bills should be turned backwards or taken off - Only items allowed out (if applicable) are non-programmable calculators (w/o cover), pencil or pens, exam and scantrons - When handing out exams, alternate versions (if applicable) - Have students sit every other seat and every other row if possible
+- i.
+Make sure all books, notes, cell phones, and calculator covers are put away in backpacks on the floor - ii.
+Hats with bills should be turned backwards or taken off - iii.
+Only items allowed out (if applicable) are non-programmable calculators (w/o cover), pencil or pens, exam and scantrons - iv.
+When handing out exams, alternate versions (if applicable) - v.
+Have students sit every other seat and every other row if possible b.
 During the Exam

-- Constantly be on the lookout for cheating - Walk around the room and keep your eyes on the students - Proctors are to stay alert and should not be talking, reading, surfing the net, or texting on phones

-• If a student asks a question on the exam, you should respond: read the question carefully and choose what you feel is the best answer.
-Do not try to explain what the question means, this is unfair to others taking exams in other areas and is not your responsibility

-At the end of the exam
+- i.
+Constantly be on the lookout for cheating - ii.
+Walk around the room and keep your eyes on the students - iii.
+Proctors are to stay alert and should not be talking, reading, surfing the net, or texting on phones - iv.
+If a student asks a question on the exam, you should respond: "read the question carefully and choose what you feel is the best answer."
+Do not try to explain what the question means; this is unfair to others taking exams in other areas and is not your responsibility c.
+At the End of the Exam

-- Collect all exams and scantrons (unless notified differently from the instructor) - Collect all borrowed calculators and pencils - Make sure that the student's name is on top of their exam and that the scantron has been filled out correctly (see back for example)

-• Verify student identity with an IU Crimson Card or Drivers License.
+- i.
+Collect all exams and scantrons (unless notified differently from the instructor) - ii.
+Collect all borrowed calculators and pencils - iii.
+Make sure that the student's name is on top of their exam and that the scantron has been filled out correctly (see below for example) - iv.
+Verify student identity with an IU Crimson Card or Driver's License.
 If student failed to bring an ID, have the student sign their name on the back of their exam or scantron.
 Keep those exams/scantrons separate and notify the Academic Staff and instructor of those students without ID's.

-Scantron Answer Sheets must have the following information
+Scantron Answer Sheets must have the following information:

-- Last and First Name listed and circles filled in
+-Last and First Name listed and circles filled in

-- Version Number and circle filled in

-- User Name listed and circles filled in

-- Exam Answers filled in
+-Version Number and circle filled in -User Name listed and circles filled in -Exam Answers filled in